Chilli Con Carne

 Next, add everything but the kidney beans, and stir together well.
 Bring back to the boil if you need to, and reduce to a simmer.
 Leave to cook one hour, stirring occasionally.

 After an hour, drain, and add the kidney beans.
-Mix together well and leave to simmer for at least 30 minutes.
+Mix well and leave to simmer for at least 30 minutes.
 I have been known to leave it for hours.
-It tastes better the longer you can leave it, but don’t forget to stir as it will stick to the bottom of your pan if left completely.
+It tastes better the longer you can leave it, but don’t forget to stir as it will stick to the bottom of your pan if left entirely.
 If it starts to get too dry, add a little water, and stir.
 It will thicken again in time.